Croquettelunchers/Portfolio/index.md

 - working in game engines, any in-engine job
 - stylization, or look-dev
 - tasks that make me say "ah!, it's working!"

-I get hyped by all sorts of minor improvement in the pipeline, and I've told my programmers quite a few times that "it doesn't matter that it was easy, it is well done and we'll appreciate working with this for years"